Team254/FRC-2022-Public/README.md

     Standard [field-centric control of a swerve drivebase](src/main/java/com/team254/frc2022/subsystems/Drive.java) using odometry, encoders and gyro along with [Swerve Setpoint Generation](src/main/java/com/team254/lib/swerve/SwerveSetpointGenerator.java) to impose Kinematic constraints on the drivebase for more controlled movements to reduce with less wheel-slip and improve Shoot-On-The-Move.

-* Superstructure with Two-Sided Intake, Automatic Wrong Ball Rejection, Super Eject
+* Superstructure with Two-Sided Intake, Automatic Wrong Ball Rejection, Super Eject, Automatic Turret Tracking

     The robot uses a [state machine](src/main/java/com/team254/frc2022/subsystems/Serializer.java) to control the intakes and serializers on both sides of the robot.
 It uses banner sensors to determine the locations of the ball in the robot and [REV Color Sensors wired to a Teensy](Teensy4-RevSensor/Teensy4-RevSensor.ino) to determine ball color.
 After detecting a wrong color ball, the robot determines the [eject setpoints based on its position and orientation on the field](src/main/java/com/team254/frc2022/subsystems/Superstructure.java#L369-502).
+Throughout the match, the robot always follows the vision target with the turret using [Motion Profiling](src/main/java/com/team254/lib/drivers/ServoMotorSubsystem.java#L463-475).

 * Shooting on the Move